djey47/cool-updown-legacy/README.md

 Append to this URL value of `path` below.

-#### Ping: displays status and configuration
+#### PING: displays status and configuration

 Path: `/` (default)

-Here is a sample output:
+Here is a sample page output:
 ```
 coolupdown alive and running!

+Server

+Server is likely to be OFFLINE!

+- Ping test: KO
+- SSH test: KO

+See logs for details.

+Configuration

 {
   "app": {